nf-core/rnasplice/docs/usage.md

 ### IsoformSwitchAnalyzeR

 IsoformSwitchAnalyzeR as described by [Vitting-Seerup et al., 2019](https://doi.org/10.1093/bioinformatics/btz247) performs a genome-wide analysis of splicing patterns and identifies isoform switches.
 It takes a salmon results directory as input so either `--source fastq` or `--source salmon_results` must be given.
 Two parameters can be set:
-`--isoformswitchanalyzer_alpha` sets the significance threshold and `--isoformswitchanalyzer_dIF` sets the minimum absolute difference in isoform expression.
+`--isoformswitchanalyzer_alpha` sets the significance threshold and `--isoformswitchanalyzer_dIF` sets the minimum absolute difference in isoform usage.

 ## Event based approaches